Javascript is not enabled.

 Many people don’t experience symptoms until the cancer is advanced.
 Symptoms may include:

-• Coughing that gets worse or doesn’t go away.
+• Coughing that gets worse or doesn’t go away

-• Chest pain.
+• Chest pain

-• Shortness of breath.
+• Shortness of breath

-• Wheezing.
+• Wheezing

-• Coughing up blood.
+• Coughing up blood

-• Fatigue.
+• Fatigue

-• Weight loss with no known cause.
+• Weight loss with no known cause

-• Repeated bouts of pneumonia.
+• Repeated bouts of pneumonia

-• Swollen or enlarged lymph nodes inside the chest in the area between the lungs.
+• Swollen or enlarged lymph nodes inside the chest in the area between the lungs

 Source: CDC

 Lung cancer is the deadliest cancer in the U.S., according to the National Cancer Institute.
-An estimated 238,340 new cases are expected to be diagnosed in 2023, and about 127,070 Americans will die from the disease.

 Eligible?
 Talk to your doctor

-“Traditionally, it was believed that after 15 years of no-smoking, the risk of lung cancer decreases to a point that screening is no longer cost effective.
-However, new data suggests that while the risk of lung cancer in former smokers goes down, the risk of malignancies from aging increases,” Karam-Hage says.
+“Traditionally, it was believed that after 15 years of no smoking, the risk of lung cancer decreases to a point that screening is no longer cost-effective.
+However, new data suggests that while the risk of lung cancer in former smokers goes down, the risk of malignancies from aging increases,” Karam Hage says.

-Medicare Part B will cover lung cancer screenings with a low-dose CT scan once a year for people ages 50 to 77 who are current smokers or quit in the last 15 years and have a 20-pack-year history.
+Medicare Part B will cover lung cancer screenings with a low-dose CT scan once a year for people ages 50 to 77 who are current smokers or quit in the past 15 years and have a 20-pack-year history.
 Patients must have an order from their doctor or health care provider and should not have symptoms of lung cancer.
 People with private insurance should check with their plan provider about coverage eligibility and potential out-of-pocket costs.

-“It’s essential to weigh these risks against the benefits, and in my opinion the advantages outweigh potential drawbacks,” Karam-Hage says.
+“It’s essential to weigh these risks against the benefits, and, in my opinion, the advantages outweigh potential drawbacks,” Karam Hage says.

 Unlock Access to AARP Members Edition